Updated 3rd December 2016

 Unless you are prepared to take on these ideas in full

-then, I would recommend that you give up now and hire a gardener or call in the
+then, I would recommend that you give up now, hire a gardener or concrete your

 Still with me?